ropensci/rtika/README.md

 -   Executable programs and libraries
 -   Crypto formats

-For a list of MIME types, see: <https://tika.apache.org/1.18/formats.html>
+For a list of MIME types, see the list for a recent version of Tika: <https://tika.apache.org/1.19.1/formats.html>

 Get Plain Text
 --------------